WHAT CAN YOU DIE FOR?

 When the Jews got the news of Haman’s evil plot against them, they all began to mourn, weep, and fast, laying in sackcloth and ashes in every province where the king’s decree was read.

-If you know and believe this, you will not fret yourself because of evil doers!
+If you know and believe this truth, you will not fret yourself because of evil doers!

 Until you also discover your purpose in life, you will never cease to fear and find excuses in life!